1LaoWangYinCang/7M-sports/README.md

-# TaoYouHuiQuan
+# XingFuJiaCaiPu

-Our app is dedicated to promoting discount and money-saving shopping, so that people can buy the best quality goods at the best price in their daily life.
-We offer a variety of products with coupons to make it cheaper and cheaper.
-For the same goods, we can get coupons on our app for more discounts and more benefits.
+XingFuJiaCaiPu is an app for teaching people how to cook and share cooking experience.
+The recipes we provide are all nutritious and healthy food, which you can learn with confidence.
+Our app is dedicated to promoting cooking skills so that people can make their own delicious dishes in daily life.

-- our app showcases a complete range of daily necessities and commodities, including flowers and gifts, fine jewelry, handsome clothes, personalized decorations, home murals, children's toys, digital products and other commodities.
-These complete categories of daily necessities and commodities can meet the user's selection and procurement.
+Our app showcases a full range of recipes, including home-cooked dishes, delicious desserts, staple food pastry and specialty snacks.
+You can learn all kinds of delicious food on our app.
+It is a happy and wonderful thing to cook a delicious meal for your family.

-- our app classifies these goods in a very detailed way, which helps users quickly find the goods they want to buy.
+Our app categorizes these recipes in great detail so that users can quickly find what they want to cook.

-- our app introduces each product in detail, so that you can have a full understanding of these products, find the products you like, and make it convenient for you to buy and order.
-When you order, you can get coupons to save money.
+Our app shows a very detailed cooking process, with pictures and text, so that you can easily master cooking skills.

-- our app also has the function of goods collection, you can collect your favorite goods to the list of favorites, which is convenient for you to browse and order.
+Our app also has the function of recipe collection.
+You can add your favorite cooking tutorials to the list of favorites, which is convenient for you to check and learn next time you cook.

-Amoy coupons let you buy more discount more money!
+Learn delicious dishes have a happy home!

-If you have any questions, please contact us as follows : di521logi@sina.com
+If you have any questions, please contact us as follows : khx19940105@icloud.com